1shubhamdas/Aqua_Android_Application/README.md

 # Aqua
 This is a dynamic Android application for an e-commerce aquarium shop.
-It also contains both, user and admin side integrated the application.
+It also contains both, user and admin side integrated in the application.